sd17fall/softdes.web/notes/genefinder-solutions.md

 Soon you'll read about [exceptions](https://docs.python.org/3/tutorial/errors.html#raising-exceptions).
 These allow you to say what you mean instead of using a trick.
-Note the final Exception line in the output.
+Note the final `Exception` line in the output from the following code:

 ```python